gskourlis/Portfolio/README.md

 ## Project 9
 This is a typical Shot Map from an FC Barcelona match indicating Missed, Saved and Shots in the post.

+## Project 10
+The plot I have made declares the xG in function with the xGA of every PL team until today.
+As seen, the more down and right a team is the better their overall xG/xGA performance and vice versa.

 ## Contributing

 Thank you for your interest in contributing to my Python portfolio!
 If you have any suggestions, improvements, or bug fixes, please feel free to submit a pull request.
 Any contributions are highly appreciated.